BC Liquor Stores

-BC Liquor Stores are a chain of crown corporation retail outlets operated by the British Columbia Liquor Distribution Branch to distribute alcoholic beverages in the province of British Columbia, Canada.
+BC Liquor Stores are a chain of government-owned and operated retail outlets operated by the British Columbia Liquor Distribution Branch to distribute alcoholic beverages in the province of British Columbia, Canada.
 They are accountable to the Attorney General of British Columbia.
-BC Liquor Stores currently operate 196 locations across the province.
+BC Liquor Stores currently operate 198 locations across the province.
 The chain was established in June 1921, following the result of a plebiscite in favour of liquor availability through government liquor stores.
 Prior to the plebiscite, alcohol had been illegal through the Prohibition Act, introduced on May 23, 1916, with exceptions for sacramental, medicinal or industrial purposes.

 History

 Prohibition era

 The Prohibition Act was introduced by Conservative Premier William Bowser in May 1916.
 Its implementation into law was subject to a binding referendum question which took place on September 14, 1916.
 To the question "Are you in favour of bringing the B.C.
 Prohibition Act into force?"; 36,490 polled in favour and 27,217 opposed.
 To accommodate the votes of overseas soldiers, voting continued until December 1916.
 A royal commission was appointed to analyse the soldiers' votes against double-voting; over half of the soldiers' ballots were disallowed by the commission and prohibition took effect on October 1, 1917, under Harlan Carey Brewster's Liberal government.

 On October 20, 1920, a plebiscite was held to end prohibition in favour of government control and moderation.
 The plebiscite passed in favour of ending prohibition 92,095 to 55,448.
 As of 1920, British Columbia had been the only province in Canada who had voted in favour of government-controlled liquor sales.